AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-07-making-your-first-blog.markdown

 ### **Always go step wise**

 So I was already behind the deadline I had set and was rushing to quickly set up a blog.
-I decided to use Jekyll for my github page as it is great for generating minimal stactic pages quickly.
+I decided to use Jekyll for my github page as it is great for generating minimal static pages quickly.
 Also, the [Jekyll themes][jekyll-themes] are really cool , you should check them out.

 So, without further ado, I just opened my terminal and entered the first lines that were written on the jekyll homepage, telling I could set up Jekyll in few lines (very tempting indeed)